 At HWDSB, the before- and after-school program (extended day program) provides children with more opportunities to learn and grow during a seamless day with fewer transitions for children and families.
 A list of schools where this program is offered is below.

-These programs generally run from 7 to 9 a.m. and 3:30 to 6 p.m. although exact times may vary by school, based on family needs and entry/dismissal times.
+These programs generally run from school entry and dismissal. although exact times may vary by school, based on family needs and entry/dismissal times.
 Parents can choose to enrol their child in the before-school program, the after-school program, both programs or not at all.

 These programs will operate on school days and, where there is sufficient interest, may offer expanded services on PA days and some school holidays.
 Again, this may vary by school.
 Program details are listed below.